 - a) Lands within the Areas of Employment Overlay as identified on Schedule B: Urban Structure, of this Plan, are subject to the policies of Chapter 5: Economic Activity, of this Plan, and the underlying land use designations. - b) It is recognized that all lands within the Areas of Employment Overlay are necessary to achieve a significant component of the employment forecast for the city to the year 2031, as identified in Chapter 2: Sustainable Growth, of this Plan.
-The area of employment includes all lands identified as Areas of Employment Overlay on Schedule B: Urban Structure, of this Plan, which are contained within the following land use designations on Schedule C: Land Use -Urban Area, of this Plan:
+The area of employment includes all lands identified as Areas of and the following land use designations on Schedule E: Land Use - Uptown Urban Centre, of this Plan:

+Employment Overlay on Schedule B: Urban Structure, of this Plan, which are contained within the following land use designations on Schedule C: Land Use -Urban Area, of this Plan: